cambrianworks/gigrouter-examples/python-k3s-example-1/README.md

 ## K3s Background

-For information on why we encourage use of k3s on the GigRouter for containerization and orchestration, see some of the READMEs in the parent directory including [K3S-BACKGROUND.md](../K3S-BACKGROUND.md).
+For information on why we encourage use of k3s on the GigRouter for containerization and orchestration, see [Container Orchestration](https://docs.gigrouter.space/book/v2.2.0/users_guide/software/container_orchestration.html) of the GigRouter User Docs as well as some of the READMEs in the parent directory including [README-K3S-OVERVIEW.md](../README-K3S-OVERVIEW.md).

 ## Example 1 - All in One